idolpx/WhoIsHome/README.md

 I have the event on my system set to send an email to the SMS gateway of my service provider to send a text message to my phone.
 The event can be configured to do just about anything though.

-Currently I am running this on a PogoPlug v2 E02 and Arch Linux with Apache.
+Currently I am running this on a PogoPlug v2 E02 and Arch Linux with Apache.<br>
 I have also tested this on Windows running IIS.

 ## Requirements